GeoffSCollins/PolTools/docs/divergent_pileup_metaplot.rst

 ===========================    =========================================================================================================================================================
 Option                         Description
 ===========================    =========================================================================================================================================================
-**Regions Filename**           Bed formatted file containing all the genes to quantify (regions will be determined from the 3' end of each region in this file.
-**Sequencing Files**           Sequencing files to quantify separated by spaces.
+**Regions Filename**           Bed formatted file containing all the genes to quantify (+1 nucleotide centered) **Sequencing Files**           Sequencing files to quantify separated by spaces.
 ===========================    =========================================================================================================================================================

 ==========================================================================
 Behavior
 ==========================================================================
-``divergent_pileup_metaplot`` will report the position relative to the center of the regions provided and the sum of the reads at that position.
+``divergent_pileup_metaplot`` will report the position relative to the center of the regions provided and the average of the reads at that position.

 For example: